usershapiro/taskboard/README.md

-# taskboard
-a web which help managing your tasks
+# taskboard helps managing your tasks in easy an fast way